Douglas Hofstadter: Personal life

 The dedication for I Am A Strange Loop is: "To my sister Laura, who can understand, and to our sister Molly, who cannot."
 Hofstadter explains in the preface that his younger sister Molly never developed the ability to speak or understand language.

-As a consequence of his attitudes about consciousness and empathy, Hofstadter became vegan in his teenage years, and has remained primarily a vegetarian since that time.
+As a consequence of his attitudes about consciousness and empathy, Hofstadter became a vegetarian in his teenage years, and has remained primarily so since that time.

 In popular culture

 In the 1982 novel 2010: Odyssey Two, Arthur C. Clarke's first sequel to 2001: A Space Odyssey, HAL 9000 is described by the character "Dr. Chandra" as being caught in a "Hofstadter–Möbius loop".
 The movie uses the term "H. Möbius loop".

-On April 3, 1995, Hofstadter's book Fluid Concepts and Creative Analogies: Computer Models of the Fundamental Mechanisms of Thought was the first book sold by Amazon.com.
+On 3 April 1995, Hofstadter's book Fluid Concepts and Creative Analogies: Computer Models of the Fundamental Mechanisms of Thought was the first book sold by Amazon.com.
+Michael R. Jackson's musical A Strange Loop makes reference to Hofstadter's concept and the title of his 2007 book.

 Published works

 Books

 The books published by Hofstadter are (the ISBNs refer to paperback editions, where available):